yaron-e/WorkSpaceSetUp/README.md

 ```bash
 sudo apt install snapd
 ```
-Once Snap is installed, use the `snap.sh` script to install of the the software needed for a new workspace.
+Once Snap is installed, use the `snap.sh` script to install all of the software needed for a new workspace.

 [Complete List of all Snap applications](https://snapcraft.io/store)